SabrinaJewson/cmarker.typ/README.md

 	which produces the `plugin.wasm` necessary to use this.
 - Compile examples with `typst compile examples/{name}.typ`.
 - Compile this README to PDF with `typst compile README.typ`.
 - Run tests with `cargo test --workspace`.
+Consult `test-runner/main.typ` for a guide on writing tests.
 - Fuzz the library with `cargo +nightly fuzz run fuzz`.